 People are growing rather suspicious of the software reporter tool which is why they’re looking for ways to block it.
 We’ll discuss this in the following section.
 However, keep in mind that blocking the tool might prevent Google Chrome from working properly.
 In addition, Google won’t be able to resolve and help the user with any potential problems.
 Instead of completely blocking the tool, why not just modify the permissions?
 We think that’s a better way of dealing with this situation, and it’s definitely safer.

-There’s also an option to physically delete the Software Reporter Tool files from the computer.
+There’s also an option to physically delete the Software Reporter tool files from the computer.
 However, that’s not a long-term solution because Google will add the tool again as soon as possible.
-In order to remove/modify permissions of the Software Reporter Tool, the user needs to the following.
+In order to remove/modify permissions of the Software Reporter tool, the user needs to do the following.